What is Day of Music Fullerton?

 DoMF is a citywide celebration of summer and part of an international movement.
 As part of this international celebration, DoMF agrees to offer all performances for free to the public.
 As is the case with other cities around the world, our contribution is setting up the framework for performances by securing the permits, coordinating the concerts, and publicizing the event city-wide with media stories, concert listings with our media partners, an interactive website, and a volunteer street-team.

 Participation at any level, as a musician, host, or spectator is voluntary.
 This allows musicians of all skill levels the opportunity to come out and perform in public if they wish.
 While most performers volunteer their time and talents, both venues and musicians are welcome to seek outside sponsorship and support if they so choose.
-DoMF will provide musicians and venues with busking buckets, and spectators are encouraged to make donations.

 Can I charge admission for a Day of Music Fullerton concert?